 Let’s face it — even though we want to have an expansive walk-in closet that looks like a clothing store and fits everything we own, most of us aren’t that lucky.
 We have to make do with what we have; therefore, we must pack away some of our seasonal clothing.
 When you’re putting clothing into long-term storage, here’s what to keep in mind.

-- Wash everything so you don’t have to do it later
+- Wash and dry everything before storing your clothes, so you don’t have to do it later.

 - Use pine/cedar hangers to protect clothing.
 You can also go all out and get some vacuum-sealed garment bags, but some fabrics don’t fare well in that environment.